SushantSangle/SushantSangle/README.md

 ## I'm a senior year undergraduate student at P.E.S's Modern College of Engineering Pune-05.
 - 🌱 I’m currently exploring react-native.
 - 👯 I’m looking to collaborate with other robotics enthusiasts or web developers.
-- 🥅 2020 Goals: Contribute as much as possible to open source.
+- 🥅 2021 Goals: Get better and mobile development and contribute as much as possible to open source
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact:  Leonardo da Vinci drew up plans for an armored humanoid machine in 1495.
 Engineer Mark Rosheim has created a [functional miniature](https://www.wired.com/2004/11/davinci/) version for NASA to help colonize Mars.